-As regular readers of this blog should know, our China corporate lawyers have have a long history of skepticism regarding China VIE structured entities.
-In 2013, in Buying Into A China VIE.
-What Me Worry? we had this to say about them:
+As regular readers of this blog should know, our China corporate lawyers have a long history of skepticism regarding China VIE structured entities.
+In 2013, in China VIEs: What Me Worry? we had this to say about them:

-Years ago, we made clear our views on VIEs and nothing about those views has changed.
-For that reason, and because VIEs have little to nothing to do with most companies doing business in China, we stopped writing about them years ago.
+China VIEs.
 In a nutshell, we don’t like them, don’t trust them, and don’t do them.
 Quite frankly, our malpractice insurance just isn’t high enough for the massive risks we see in these investment vehicles.
-We simply believe that when push comes to shove, China’s courts simply won’t enforce the contractual agreements that are necessary to support such a structure.
+We believe that when push comes to shove, China’s courts won’t enforce the contractual agreements necessary to support such a structure.

-V.I.E.’s have for the most part worked just fine for China and this likely will not change, until there is a problem.
+VIEs have for the most part worked just fine and this likely will not change until there is a problem.
 And that itself is the problem.
-To make up a Yogi Berra quote, there is no problem with V.I.E.’s until there is a problem.
-Problems arise if the Chinese partners decide to cease abiding by the contracts any longer because, for example, they already have the money and know-how they were seeking, as has happened in several instances.
-When that happens, the foreign party most likely has no legal recourse.
-The New York Times quoted China Law Blog’s own Steve Dickinson on the biggest problem with V.I.E.’s:
+To make up a Yogi Berra quote, there is no problem with VIEs until there is a problem.
+Problems arise if the Chinese partners decide they don’t want to follow the contracts any longer because, for example, they already have the money and know-how they were seeking, as has happened several times.
+When this does happen, the foreign party most likely has no legal recourse. :

 Then in 2015, in China VIEs Are Dead.
 Done.
 Over.
 Stick A Fork In Them. we proclaimed China VIEs to be on their last legs: